vestrel00/contacts-android/docs/sim/delete-sim-contacts.md

-# Insert contacts from SIM card
+# Delete contacts from SIM card

 This library provides the `SimContactsDelete` API that allows you to delete existing contacts from the SIM card.